sumedhgupte/sumedh.github.io/docs/_posts/2021-02-01-tictactoe.md

 ### Solution Structure
 Anyone who has played tictactoe would agree that the general playing strategy is to choose actions that take you closer to a win, and at the same time keeps opponent from forcing a win.
 A possible way to do this is by ranking each observation based on its _goodness_, and making choosing actions that take you to the _best_ possible observation.
 To realise this, we must define what this _goodness_ is.

 Mathematically speaking, this _goodness_ is simply a real-valued function defined on the set of observations.
 Since the observations share a causal relationship, we suppose that their values too must exhibit some **mathematical relation**.
-We introduce following notation to formalize this:
+We introduce following notation to formalize this idea:

 ![notations!](../notations.png "math notations")